flumixa/ffmpeg/README.md

 --enable-libvorbis
 ```

-_Additional informations can be found in the Dockerfiles._
+_Additional information can be found in the Dockerfiles._

 ## Patches ([contrib](contrib/)):